open innovation funnel

 Rather than relying on ad hoc decisions or gut instincts, the funnel moves each idea or solution through a series of well-defined stages.
 These gates help innovation leaders prioritize what’s worth pursuing, while filtering out any that don’t align with business goals or show enough potential.

-The funnel doesn’t just improve internal decision-making—it also encourages collaboration across departments and with external contributors.
+The funnel does not just improve internal decision-making, it also encourages collaboration across departments and with external contributors.
 Everyone involved works within the same framework, which speeds up approvals, reduces friction, and improves transparency.
-By focusing only on the most promising opportunities, it also helps reduce the cost of innovation by preventing wasted effort on ideas that lack strategic or commercial viability (Source: Forbes).
+By focusing only on the most promising opportunities, the open innovation funnel also helps reduce the cost of innovation by preventing wasted effort on ideas that lack strategic or commercial viability (Source: Forbes).

 For large companies, the stakes are high.
-Trying to innovate in-house at speed isn’t always practical.
-An open innovation funnel makes it possible to tap into external expertise, technologies, and insights—without losing control or direction.
+Trying to innovate in-house at speed is not always practical.
+An open innovation funnel makes it possible to tap into external expertise, technologies, and insights without losing control or strategic direction.

 Now, let’s break down the key stages of an open innovation funnel and see how each one contributes to real, scalable innovation.